dsheedes/swipe/README.md

 # Swipe - a lightweight jQuery plugin

-This is a lightweight jQuery plugin that allows you to monitor user swipes.
+This is a lightweight jQuery plugin that allows you to handle user swipes.

 ## Getting started